Bangladesh Women's Football League

-The Bangladesh Women's Football League (বাংলাদেশ নারী ফুটবল লিগ),officially known as the UCB Women's Football League for sponsorship reasons and simply as WFL, is the highest level of women's club football competition in Bangladesh.
+The Bangladesh Women's Football League (WFL), officially known as the UCB Women's Football League for sponsorship reasons and formerly as WFL, is a professional association football league and the highest level of women's club football competition in Bangladesh.
 Established in 2011, the league is run by the Bangladesh Football Federation.

 History

 After two consecutive seasons, the league was postponed for indefinite because of financial issues.
 After a gap of 7 years, the BFF organised the third edition in 2020.
 The 2021–22 season had 12 clubs participating, the highest to date.